 When I was a kid, I was well loved.
 I received my fair share of hugs and kisses from both parents, ate well, laughed a lot, had an enormous loving family and for the most part, got along with my brothers.
 My mother was a quiet, loving, beautiful, tolerant woman who not only adored my father, but “believed” in him.
 She was the quintessential doting housewife, and loving, stay-at-home mother whose whole life revolved around the care of her family.
 My father, on the other hand, was hugely charismatic, funny, clever and talented.
 He taught himself how to play guitar, banjo, drums, harmonica, and even the violin all before the age of 18.
 He told amazing stories, was a fabulous, award-winning sale man, wrote his own music and could answer nearly every question on Jeopardy.
 Trouble is, he was an addict.
 And his addictions were so deep and so many that they got in the way of what might have been an average, normal life.

 We moved 12 times in 14 years.
 Most of the houses we lived in were big and ostentatious—an odd phenomenon considering that my father never exactly held down a job.
 None were “ours.”
 All were attempts to dodge creditors or loan sharks, some of whom would find us anyway and show up at our front door with guns not-so-hidden in their jackets, telling my mother, “We know where you live.”
 I went to seven different schools in six different school districts, had virtually no friends until the eight grade and was a very poor student–I think at one point they considered me borderline “slow” and so, I was put in remedial reading, writing and math classes.
 On top of my father’s addiction to alcohol, he was bipolar, narcissistic, sociopathic and equally addicted to gambling, pornography and money.
 He was a chronic liar and invested in every get rich quick scheme you could imagine, including pyramids and swindly deals and even sold women’s edible underwear.
 My brothers and I credit our distaste for red and black licorice after eating boxes of it that had been left, unsold, in our garage.
-There were porn magazines everywhere when I was growing up, so I became very well educated in sex from the age of five–a subject I would ultimately use as a tool to gain love.
+There were dirty magazines everywhere when I was growing up, so I became very well acquainted with adult interests from the age of five–which ultimately later in life could have confused me about love and relationships.
 Finally, there is even a story told–to be believed or not–that I was kidnapped for ransom to pay back a bad debt.
 My life was hugely unstable, chaotic, unpredictable, and unsafe, and more than anything, my mother sent us the message (me, in particular, the only daughter) that it is perfectly acceptable to love and remain with a crazy person who’s capable of putting his entire family in danger.
 So, while love was indeed present in our lives, and we did have loads of “fun,” there were some pretty severe mixed messages.
 Bottom line: I was raised by a pack of wolves.
 Or, more precisely, by two avoidants, one of whom was also an addict.

 I grew up in a very loving household.
 But could tell from a very young age my dad was a selfish person.
 He used to hit my mum in their room; we could hear it happening and hear mum crying but she would always tell us nothing happened and everything was fine.
 This was so confusing to me.
 Dad was in a band and used to come home late at night and never give mum much respect or attention but we kind of worshipped him and would be excited when he got home.